 I’m nearing the finish, now.
-The head still the primary part of this painting, so I adjust the shapes around the head, to ensure they’re simple yet not stiff.
+The head is still the primary part of this painting, so I adjust the shapes around the head, to ensure they’re simple yet not stiff.
 I keep the loose texture on her right side and add a subtle dark colour to mix the hair into the background.

-14. Finishing up the portrait
+14. Finish the portrait(opens in new tab)

 This is my favourite step in the creative process – and not just because I’m close to finishing!
 I like paintings with a sense of visual rhythm.
 So in this workshop, I try to do less detailing, to create a contrast between the rough and the intricate.
 I won’t connect all the details using dark colours.

 Instead, I’ll leave some areas to serve as a link to the surrounding tones.
 This approach creates ebb and flow within an image, and avoids the trap of a dark painting that just looks stiff.
 The rougher areas will encourage the viewer to use their imagination.